-- 1. The student will meet with the faculty or staff member involved to attempt to resolve the concern. - If a satisfactory resolution has not been reached, the student has the option to consult with the appropriate department chair or supervisor.
+- 1. The student will meet with the faculty or staff member involved to attempt to resolve the concern. - If a satisfactory resolution has not been reached, the student has the option to consult with the appropriate division administrator or supervisor.

-If the issue has not been satisfactorily resolved with the department chair or supervisor, the student has the option to meet with the next appropriate supervisor for final resolution.
-Academic environment matters should be addressed to the Vice President of Academic Services and other matters to the Dean of Instruction.
+If the issue has not been satisfactorily resolved with the division administrator or supervisor, the student has the option to meet with the next appropriate supervisor for final resolution.
+Academic environment matters should be addressed to the Vice President of Academic Services.